Handicaps_Icon

 • Weighting scores based on individual performances.

-The Handicap race series is open only to club members.
-If you are not a member of Sleaford Striders, you will need to join before you can participate and therefore be included in the annualcompetition.
+The Handicap race series is open only to Adult Club Members.
+If you are not a member of Sleaford Striders, you will need to join before you can participate and therefore be included in the annual competition.

-On ‘race night’, runners register in the Club House (Tablez Café Bistro) as normal.
+On ‘race night’, runners register for the race.

 Remember, this only works if runners stay in the same finish order until collecting their ticket and every runner that crosses the line takes a ticket.